adamjimenez/jstree-table/README.md

 * `columnWidth`: default width for a column for which no width is given.
 If no width is given, the default is `auto`.
 * `columns`: an array of columns to create, on order.
 Each entry is an object with the following parameters:
 	* `tree`: boolean, whether the jstree should be placed in this column.
 Only the first `true` is accepted.
 If no column is set to `tree:true`, then the first column is used.
 	* `width`: width of the column in pixels.
 If no width is given, the default is `auto` **except for the last column**.
-In the last column, if no width is given, it is treated as 'auto' and fills the entire rest of the grid to the right.
+In the last column, if no width is given, it is treated as 'auto' and fills the entire rest of the table to the right.
 	* `header`: string to use as a header for the column.
 	* `headerClass`: a CSS class to add to the header cell in this column
 	* `columnClass`: a CSS class to add to the header cell and the column cell